watem-sedem/watem-sedem/docs/UserChoices.md

 #### Include sewers

-When the include sewers-option is enabled, the user will have to provide two additional inputs:
+When the include sewers-option is enabled, the user will have to provide two additional inputs: `sewer map filename` and `sewer exit`.

-- sewermap
-- sewerexit
+The value of the pixel in the sewer map is checked when the amount of outgoing sediment in a pixel is calculated.
+This value is the fraction of water and sediment that is trapped in the sewer system via this pixel.
+The outgoing sediment of the pixel is reduced with this fraction.
+The amount of trapped sediment is written to output raster sewer_in.rst.

+TO DO: sewer exit?

 #### Include buffers

 An infrastructural measure that traps an amount of transported sediment is called a buffer.
 These measures can be simulated in the model by enabling the Include buffers option.
-This option
+By enabling this option the `buffer map filename` becomes mandatory in the ini-file.
+Next to this raster, the ini-file must contain the variable `number of buffers` and a seperate section for every buffer in the buffer map.
+In every buffer section in the ini-file some variables must be given.

+The Include buffers option adjusts the routing in the pixels.
+All pixels within a buffer with the buffer extension id are routed to the outletpixel of the buffer.
+This outletpixel in the bufferraster is marked with the buffer id.
+The amount of sediment that flows out of the bufferoutlet is reduced with the trapping efficiency of the buffer.

 #### Include ditches and dams